Finding Details

 Tip: Use the Search bar to search for a specific piece of evidence to exclude. -

-Select the check box next to each piece of evidence you want to exclude from the issue.
+Select the check box next to each piece of evidence you want to exclude from the finding.

 -